geoloqi/Geoloqi-Android-Geotracks/README.md

 > Note: The previous step may have already been completed for you.

-Repeate the steps listed above for the additional ViewPagerIndicator library.
+Repeat the steps listed above for the additional ViewPagerIndicator library.
+It may be necessary to adjust the Android platform version to 4.x for the ViewPagerIndicator library if Eclipse cannot find the TabPagerIndicator class.

 ## License